 They are self-entitled, and they believe they are entitled to have who they want when they want.

 They want to punish us, the smear campaign, they will spread rumours, to anyone who’ll listen to their stories and lies, from spreading gossip to neighbours, the new supply, friends, family, some will even get in touch with our bosses and work colleagues, a narcissist just wants to win at all cost and to their own minds.
 Their lies are their reality.
-Why do they tell them so well and gather army’s of flying monkeys and enablers, creating gang stalking in some cases against us, to help with their smear campaign?
+Why they tell them so well, and narcissistic people will gather an army of flying monkeys and enablers, gang stalking in some cases, to help with their smear campaign.
 The smear campaign is so they can play the victim or the hero, gaining attention and admiration, get their story across and heard and believed, as they want to win.
 They want everyone to side with them.
 A Narcissist actually has Little self-worth and are incredibly fragile.
 Even with those who play on their confidence, it’s all a mask to hide their true selves from others.
 It’s all attention-seeking.
 They also settle for negative if they can not get positive.

 When they come back promising change and to work it out, to them, it’s all to feel great power, those who give in to their charm as most of us have at some point, to when we have finally had enough and know we’ll never go back, narcissists enjoy the challenge, they want to win, they want that power, a positive or negative response and they’ll be happy, no response is soul-crushing to them, so most will up their game to get some form of a response.